bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/exchange/11_msg_privileged_execute_contract.md

 **PositionTransfer**

 The position transfer allows a contract to transfer a derivative position from its own subaccount to a user's subaccount.
 The position may not be liquidable.
-Solely, the receiver pays a taker trading fee deducted from his balances.
+Solely the receiver pays a taker trading fee deducted from his balances.

-Currently, only transfers from the contract's subaccount to a user's subaccount are supported.
+Currently only transfers from the contract's subaccount to a user's subaccount are supported.

 ```go
 type PositionTransfer struct {